hammer-ian/JavaScriptPoWBlockchain/README.md

   * Consensus algorithm updated to re-process all transactions in all blocks when it finds a longer chain, ensuring local account state consistent with global account state on other nodes
 * Transaction lifecyle
   * txn created -> txn validated -> txn added to pending pool -> txn selected for block by miner -> txn re-validated -> txn state processed -> txn added to block -> txn removed from pending pool -> block broadcast to the network -> receiving block processes txn state
+* Merkle trie and state root added to each block's header enabling the receiving nodes (after a new block is broadcast) to quickly validate the integrity of the block
 * Miner algorithm to select transactions for new blocks
   * Algorithm prioritizes transactions based on their gas, whilst still ensuring txns for the same account are processed in the correct order (using account nonce)